 Now, let’s cover the mis-information you may have learned in a seminar or on the internet:

 - Can an RLT avoid the probate process?
 Maybe, as it depends on the steps taken before death.
 Just creating an RLT does not magically allow you to avoid probate.
-In addition, even if you have gone out of your way to fully fund your RLT during your life, some assets you were not aware of could still end up passing to your estate and requiring the Executor to probate your Will.
+In addition, even if you have gone out of your way to fully fund your RLT during your life, some assets you were not aware of could still end up passing to your probate estate and requiring the Executor to probate your Will.
 Fully funding an RLT means that you have transferred all of your assets (other than IRAs and other assets passing by beneficiary designation) to your RLT during your life.

 - If you use a Will-based plan, will your assets be tied up in prolonged and expensive probate court proceedings after your death, which could have been avoided by utilizing a fully funded RLT-based plan?
 Not normally, assuming (a) you do not live in a bad probate state, (2) no post-death disputes occur among your loved ones, and (3) you have a properly drafted and executed Will document.
 Georgia is not a bad probate state, but states such as Florida, among others, are often referred to as bad probate states because of their time consuming and expensive probate related processes.
 As discussed below, a higher than normal risk of a post death dispute is a good reason to use a fully funded RLT-based plan.
 In addition, with a properly drafted Will and where plenty of assets exist to pay any estate debts, the Executor has the ability to make partial distributions early on in the process to prevent asset accessibility timing issues and concerns.